Graylog2/graylog2-images/docker/README.md

 How to get log data in
 ----------------------
 You can create different kind of inputs under System->Inputs.
 You already exposed the default GELF port 12201 so it is a good idea to start a GELF TCP input there.
-Here is a [list](https://www.graylog2.org/supported-sources) of availabe GELF integartions.
+Here is a [list](https://www.graylog2.org/supported-sources) of available GELF integrations.
 To start another input you have to expose the right port e.g. to start a raw TCP input on port 5555 add to your docker command the `-p 5555:5555` option.
 Then you can send raw text to Graylog2 like `echo 'first log message' | nc localhost 5555`